 - Resident flora: microorganisms that are permanently present

-- Transient flora: microorganisms that are temporarily present (e.g., E.coli or Staphylococcus aureus on hands)
+- Transient flora: microorganisms that are temporarily present (e.g., E. coli or S. aureus on hands)

 Among the vast variety of bacteria, only very few are considered pathogenic and cause disease in humans.
 These can be differentiated into:

-- Are capable of survival outside of a host (e.g., in water or soil): e.g., Escherichia coli, Vibrio cholerae, Pseudomonas aeruginosa
+- Are capable of survival outside of a host (e.g., in water or soil): e.g., E. coli, Vibrio cholerae, Pseudomonas aeruginosa

 - Only cause disease in susceptible hosts

-- Opportunistic pathogens: usually benign but have the ability to cause disease in an immunocompromised host (e.g., patients with or after chemotherapy)
+- Usually benign but have the ability to cause disease in an immunocompromised host (e.g., patients with , patients that undergo chemotherapy)

 - Can only replicate inside the cells of a host and therefore must infect someone in order to survive: e.g., Salmonella, Treponema pallidum, Mycobacterium tuberculosis

 - If a sufficient amount of bacteria is ingested (e.g., oral or contaminated foods), disease also occurs in immunocompetent individuals.